Watering can

-A watering can (or watering pot) is a portable container, usually with a handle and a funnel, used to water plants by hand.
+A watering can (or watering pot or watering jug) is a portable container, usually with a handle and a funnel, used to water plants by hand.
 It has been in use since at least A.D.
 79 and has since seen many improvements in design.
 Apart from watering plants, it has varied uses, as it is a fairly versatile tool.

 The capacity of the container can be anywhere from 0.5 litres (for indoor household plants) to 10 litres (for general garden use).
 It is usually made of metal, ceramic or plastic.
-At the end of the spout, a "rose" (a device, like a cap, with small holes) can be placed to break up the stream of water into droplets, to avoid excessive water pressure on the soil or on delicate plants.
+At the end of the spout, a "rose" (a device, like a cap, with small holes) can be placed to break up the stream of water into droplets, to avoid excessive water pressure on the soil or on certain delicate plants.

 History

-The term "watering can" first appeared in 1692, in the diary of keen cottage gardener Lord Timothy George of Cornwall.
+The term "watering can" first appeared in 1692, in the diary of the keen cottage gardener Lord Timothy George of Cornwall.
 Before then, it was known as a "watering pot".

 In 1886 the "Haws" watering can was patented by John Haws.
 The patent read "This new invention forms a watering pot that is much easier to carry and tip, and at the same time being much cleaner, and more adapted for use than any other put before the public."

 The shower head end is called a rose, rose head, rosette, or sprinkler head.